-January 5, 2018
+January 4, 2019

-Board of Directors El Paso Downtown District Management 201 East Main Street, Suite 107 El Paso, Texas 79901
+Board of Directors El Paso Downtown Management District 201 East Main Street, Suite 107 El Paso, Texas 79901

-We have audited the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of El Paso Downtown Management District (the DMD) for the year ended September 30, 2017.
-Professional standards require that we provide you with information about our responsibilities under generally accepted auditing standards (and, if applicable, Government Auditing Standards and OMB Circular A-133), as well as certain information related to the planned scope and timing of our audit.
-We have communicated such information in our letter to you dated November 14, 2017.
+We have audited the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of El Paso Downtown Management District (the DMD) for the year ended September 30, 2018.
+Professional standards require that we provide you with information about our responsibilities under generally accepted auditing standards, as well as certain information related to the planned scope and timing of our audit.
+We have communicated such information in our letter to you dated November 13, 2018.
 Professional standards also require that we communicate to you the following information related to our audit.